 In general, true blackheads are treated topically using anti-seborrheic shampoos containing sulfur/salicylic acids or in severe cases, benzoyl peroxide.

 Of course, the benzoyl peroxide is in doggie strength.
 Once again, benzoyl peroxide preparations labeled for humans should be avoided as they are often too concentrated and can make matters worse.
 You want to alleviate the discomfort, not overdose, so consult with your vet for products marketed specifically for dogs.

 In the case of blackheads, or groups of blackheads that become infected, you may need to treat with a good skin antibiotic.

-Underlying causes of blackheads may of course need to be properly addressed.
+The underlying causes of blackheads may, of course, need to be properly addressed.
 Always, no matter what, consult your vet if you have questions or are unsure which category your pup may fall into.
 Trust the experts in the field for diagnosis and proper treatment.

 Last But Not Least: Should I Squeeze My Dog's Blackheads?

 Sure, it may be tempting for some folks!
-Hence, why there are so many videos of people squeezing zits and dog pustules just for the simple pleasure, but this practice is generally not recommended.
+This explains why there are so many videos of people squeezing zits and dog pustules just for the simple pleasure, but this practice is generally not recommended.

-Firstly, because, unless your dog has seen a vet, your don't know if what you are dealing with are truly blackheads, and secondly because any damage to your dog's skin may result in bacterial colonization leading to an infection which can spread all over your dog's skin.
+Firstly, unless your dog has seen a vet, you don't know if what you are dealing with are truly blackheads.
+Secondly, any damage to your dog's skin may result in bacterial colonization leading to an infection that can spread all over your dog's skin.

 - Clinicians' Brief, Skin Clues to Canine Endocrine Disease, Rosanna Marsella, DVM, DACVD University of Florida